-The count of apprenticeships created is determined by tracking the number of apprenticeship starts that are directly funded or facilitated through investments made by the Combined Authority.
-Specifically the data that is collected and reported by Growth Works is contained wthin the report.
-Further Apprenticeships are also created within projects or initiatives receiving financial support or incentives from the Combined Authority.
+The count of apprenticeships created is determined by tracking the number of apprenticeship starts that are directly funded or facilitated through investments made by the combined authority.
+Specifically the data that is collected and reported by Growth Works is contained whin the report.
+Further Apprenticeships are also created within projects or initiatives receiving financial support or incentives from the combined authority.

-A limitation of this metric is it does not show where these apprenticeships are taking place in the CA region.
-This analysis would be helpful in improving the provision and targeting the regions where the service is needed.
+It is important to consider the limitations of the metric for improvement.
+By having a numbers of apprenticeship, geographical considerations should also noted.
+The distributions of where these apprenticeships are taking place in the CA region will be helpful in improving the provision and targeting the regions where the service is needed.